Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Decay of metastable states

-To test NLME in concrete calculations we have numerically simulated the decay of a metastable state in the vicinity of minimum A in Fig.\ \ref{fig1} which was investigated in Ref.\ \cite{mori_asymptotic_2010}.
-Following that study the initial condition has been chosen as the Gaussian distribution
+Because in the thermodynamic limit the decay is impossible in HTM, it has been simulated with the use of NLME at finite $N$.
+In HTM the metastable state can form when of $0\le h<h_{SP}$ in the vicinity of minimum A in Fig.\ \ref{fig1}.
+This problem was investigated in Ref.\ \cite{mori_asymptotic_2010} within linear ME.
+Following that study the initial condition has been chosen as the Gaussian NPD